Kurt

 balance, and remind you that Elling is a lyrical heavyweight.

-the cold, clinical CD format.
-He transfers these traits easily to
+transform the cold, clinical CD format.
+He transfers these traits

-a live intimate setting, such as the colourful Pizza Express stage.
+easily to a live intimate setting, such as the colourful Pizza Express

-Elling's voice has definitely found a home within the innate sound
+stage.
+Elling's voice has definitely found a home within the innate

-of Rob Amster’s bass and Laurence Hobgood’s piano.
-The
+sound of Rob Amster’s bass and Laurence Hobgood’s piano.

-verse (especially on a quiet warm summer evening) and attempt to
+voice and poetic verse (especially on a quiet warm summer evening)

-carry out any other task at the same time.
-If you are not compelled
+and attempt to carry out any other task at the same time.
+If you

-to concentrate on Elling alone, you may need to visit your GP.
+are not compelled to concentrate on Elling alone, you may need to

 Kurt Elling Desert Island Discs